 All lenders and lending partners in our network are required to comply with applicable federal, state and local laws.
 One of these laws is the federal Truth in Lending Act (TILA), which requires lenders and lending partners to provide you with the exact fees, interest rate and other information about your loan.
 This should be presented to you prior to you executing any loan agreement with the lender.
 You should keep an eye out for this disclosure and pay particular attention to it.

 Your Credit Score

-One of the first and most important things to understand as a borrower is that being late on a payment, missing a payment or rolling over a payment will all negatively impact your credit score.
+One of the first and most important things to understand as a borrower is that being late on a payment, missing a payment or rolling over a payment may negatively impact your credit score.
 Your credit score is a numerical expression of your credit worthiness based on an analysis of your credit files.
 A credit score is primarily based on credit report information typically sourced from credit bureaus.
-Failing to pay on time will negatively affect this score and make it harder for you to do things like take out a credit card or get a loan.
+Failing to pay on time may negatively affect this score and make it harder for you to do things like take out a credit card or get a loan.
 While less than perfect credit will not necessarily prevent you from being able to receive a loan, all loans are subject to credit approval.
-As such, the lender that you are matched with may run a credit check with one or more credit agency.
+As such, the lender or lending partner that you are connected with may run a credit check with one or more credit agency.
 If you have had many credit checks in a given period of time, it is possible that this check may negatively affect your credit score.
 But, if you are able to make all of your payments on time, the process of taking out and repaying a loan may improve your credit score.

 Missing a Payment